 Within offshore/deep Commonwealth waters, there are no specific locations which can be classified as protection priorities.

-Shallow submerged habitats or intertidal habitats (banks, shoals, reefs, islands etc.) are typically associated with increased biological diversity and abundance, and are typically habitats utilised by EPBC listed species such as marine mega-fauna (such as turtles marine avifauna), for foraging/feeding, inter-nesting, aggregation, etc. Therefore, these locations are considered as key the protection priorities under the BROPEP.
+However, shallow submerged habitats or intertidal habitats (banks, shoals, reefs, etc.) within Commonwealth waters are typically associated with increased biological diversity and abundance, and are typically habitats utilised by EPBC listed species such as marine mega-fauna, for foraging/feeding, inter-nesting, aggregation, etc. These locations should be evaluated as potential protection priorities.
+Examples of these locations include (but are not limited too):